Helping Students Stay Healthy Inside and Out at our St. Augustine Preschool

 Preserving the Earth Today and Tomorrow

-Our green preschool has even been featured on News4Jax, the St. Johns, FL, new station, for using essential oils in classrooms.
+Our green preschool has even been featured on News4Jax, the St. Johns, FL, news station, for using essential oils in classrooms.
 These are diffused throughout the day and used in cleaners and our special sanitizing solutions.
 We do not use bleach or any other harsh chemicals; only pleasant smells are allowed in our school.
-During naptime, we use calming oils like lavender to help the kids get to sleep, and we keep them healthy during flu season by using On Guard to fight germs.
+During naptime, we use calming oils, like lavender, to help the kids get to sleep, and we keep them healthy during flu season by using On Guard to fight germs.

 What we hope is that by teaching kids to respect the Earth and go green at a young age, they will continue to be environmentally responsible for their whole lives.
 Our future depends on protecting our planet, and teaching sustainability in childcare is the first step.
 Research is even beginning to see a trend in green schools of raised test scores and improved health, so everyone benefits.